sonofjon/config-wsl/README.md

 as described in the documentation below.

-Note that manipulation of MTU might still be required.
+Note that manipulation of MTU might still be required (see above).
+The Mirrored Networking Mode aims to solve the problem of IP address routing and DNS resolution by putting the WSL VM on the same layer-2 broadcast domain as the Windows host.
+It is supposed to eliminate the Hyper-V NAT layer that was present in the default mode.
+However, the MTU problem is a Layer-3 (IP) and Layer-4 (Transport) issue caused by encapsulation, not a Layer-2 routing issue.

 ### References

-[Why do I have no internet connection on Ubuntu WSL while on a VPN?]{https://superuser.com/questions/1630487/why-do-i-have-no-internet-connection-on-ubuntu-wsl-while-on-a-vpn}
 [Mirrored Networking]{https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking}
 [Windows Subsystem for Linux September 2023 update]{https://devblogs.microsoft.com/commandline/windows-subsystem-for-linux-september-2023-update/}